Zaynab bent Youssef: Life

 Zaynab was born in Andalusia.
-She received a sophisticated education, she studied philosophy, al-kalam (theology) and usul al-fiqh (Islamic law).
+She received a sophisticated education, studying philosophy, al-kalam (theology) and usul al-fiqh (Islamic law).
 She became a learned woman whose sound opinions were recognized.
-Then, she was engaged to her cousin, Abou Zayd Abd Ar-Rahmane, who lives in Tunis.
+She was then engaged to her cousin, Abou Zayd Abd Ar-Rahmane, who lived in Tunis.

-However, on her way to this country, the boat of Princess Zaynab was attacked by Sicilian pirates.
-Captive, the latter is taken to the palace of William II of Sicily, known by the nickname of William the Good.
+However, on her way there, the boat of Princess Zaynab was attacked by Sicilian pirates.
+She was taken as a captive to the palace of William II of Sicily, known by the nickname of William the Good.
 When he discovered Zaynab's identity, he ordered that she be treated with respect and brought with dignity to her father's palace.
-However, for the past twenty years, relations between Sicily and Morocco have been very tense, because of the military operations that Morocco has carried out to free the port of Kairaouane from Sicilian occupation.
+However, for some twenty years, relations between Sicily and the Almohads had been tense, because of the military operations that the Almohads had carried out to free the port of Kairaouane from Sicilian occupation.
 Touched by such treatment, the Almohad caliph Abu Yaqub Yusuf sent a diplomatic mission to thank William II for his kindness.
 Without delay, in August 1181, Morocco and Sicily signed a peace and trade agreement.